Thomas-George-T/thomas-george-t.github.io/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Data Scientist & Big Data Engineer with interests in Big Data, Data Science, Cloud Computing, Machine Learning, AI and DevOps.
+bio: Data Scientist & Data Engineer with interests in Big Data, Data Science, Cloud Computing, Machine Learning, and DevOps.

 # Should the user's education and interests be displayed?
 display_education: true